 Patrick & Mary Tabeling’s Story

-The year was 1984 when I took a new job necessitating moving my wife Mary and 2 (small at that time) children from Toledo to Lakewood.
-We finally moved into a double on Warren Rd. just north of Madison where we lived until 1991 … moving into a house where we could continue attending St. Clement church.
+The year was 1984 when I took a new job, necessitating moving my wife Mary and 2 (small at that time) children from Toledo to Lakewood.
+We finally moved into a double on Warren Road, just north of Madison, where we lived until 1991 … moving into a house where we could continue attending St. Clement church.

-You see we have a long history with Father Wessel dating back to when my wife’s family knew him in Akron when he first came out of the seminary and was stationed at St. Bernard’s on Main St., near the university.
-My wife Mary tells stories of days when Father Wessel would come to her family picnic’s … playing Frisbee still wearing his Roman collar!
+You see, we have a long history with Father Wessel dating back to when my wife’s family knew him in Akron when he first came out of the seminary and was stationed at St. Bernard’s on Main St., near the university.
+My wife Mary tells stories of days when Father Wessel would come to her family picnics, playing frisbee while still wearing his Roman collar!
 It was rare, if ever, that you saw Father Wessel not wearing his cassock, gold cuff links, and Roman collar.

-It was Father Wessel who presided over our wedding which was held at St. Bernard’s on June 4th 1977.
+It was Father Wessel who presided over our wedding, which was held at St. Bernard’s on June 4, 1977.
 Since that time, Father Wessel has baptized our children, presided over their weddings, and come to our house for dinner on Thanksgiving and Easter … whenever he “didn’t have better fish to fry”.

-We attended the mass celebrating Father Wessel’s retirement as a priest.
-I fondly recall him always starting his homily with “My dear friends in Christ”.
-Every year when the weather turned warmer, you could count on a homily about how the church is air-conditioned so shorts, shower thongs, and swimwear are not appropriate mass attire.
-There were times when Father Wessel would try to make a joke during his homily by mentioning how the church smelled like moth balls when the seasons changed, necessitating parishioners to bring out their overcoats.
-He was always so serious nobody knew if they were “allowed” to laugh.
+We attended the Mass celebrating Father Wessel’s retirement as a priest.
+I fondly recall him always starting his homily with, “My dear friends in Christ”.
+Every year when the weather turned warmer, you could count on a homily about how the church is air-conditioned so shorts, shower thongs, and swimwear are not appropriate Mass attire.
+There were times when Father Wessel would try to make jokes during his homily by mentioning how the church smelled like moth balls when the seasons changed, necessitating parishioners to bring out their overcoats.
+He was always so serious, nobody knew if they were “allowed” to laugh.

-We have many good memories as parishioners at St. Clement that include being an instructor with the PSR program where I got to work with such good people as Donna Fiening, Lois Vejdovec, and Becky Zufall.
-Bob Zufall and I were in charge of the Youth Group.
-We held car washes at the Shell gas station on the corner of Warren and Madison to raise funds so the students could socialize and participate in fun activities … like a trip to King’s Island.
+We have many good memories as parishioners at St. Clement that include being an instructor with the PSR program, where I got to work with such good people as Donna Fiening, Lois Vejdovec, and Becky Zufall.
+Bob Zufall and I were in charge of the Youth Group, where we held car washes at the Shell gas station on the corner of Warren and Madison to raise funds so the students could socialize and participate in fun activities … like a trip to King’s Island.
 When our children went off to college, we handed instruction of the Youth Group over to Kathy and Max Sidley.

 Jeremy Vinluan’s Story

-Few months later, the beginning of the pandemic hit Ohio and I had already forgotten what she looked like, however I did not forget the kind words she said to me.
+A few months later, the beginning of the pandemic hit Ohio, and I had already forgotten what she looked like; however, I did not forget the kind words she said to me.